snap-stanford/MLAgentBench/README.md

 # MLAgentBench

 MLAgentBench a suite of end-to-end Machine Learning (ML) research tasks for benchmarking AI research agents, where the goal of the agent is to take a given dataset and a machine learning task description and autonomously develop or improve an ML model.
-Paper: [Large Language Models as AI Research Agents](research_agent.pdf)
 ![](figs/main.png)